sjdobesh/gender-bias/readme.md

 ### How can we measure an embedding?
 - [**Cosine Method**](https://www.sciencedirect.com/topics/computer-science/cosine-similarity) is a very popular method.
 - We will use a masked language modeling method for measuring bias.
-	1. take a sentence with a pronoun/gender marker and a profession.
+	1. Take a sentence with a pronoun/gender marker and a profession.
 		- 'he is a computer scientist.'
-	2. mask the pronoun/gender marker. this is called the target.
+	2. Mask the pronoun/gender marker. this is called the target.
 		- '\[MASK\] is a computer scientist.'
-	3. get the probability that the masked word would appear in this sentence.
+	3. Get the probability that the masked word would appear in this sentence.
 		- `target_probability = bert('[MASK] is a computer scientist', targets='he')[0]['score']`
-	4. mask the profession, including compound words as multiple masks.
+	4. Mask the profession, including compound words as multiple masks.
 		- '\[MASK\] is a \[MASK\] \[MASK\]'
-	5. get the probability that the target words appears if it didn't contain the biased words.
+	5. Get the probability that the target words appears if it didn't contain the biased words.
 		- `prior_probability = bert('[MASK] is a [MASK] [MASK]', targets='he')[0][0]['score']`
-	6. calculate the log score, indicating the relative change in likelihood.
+	6. Calculate the log score, indicating the relative change in likelihood.
 		- `math.log(target_probability/prior_probability)`

 Do this for two targets, ('he' and 'she'), and compare the relative disparities.
 If the relative differences are unequal this means that the attributes we masked had a biased effect on the targets, causing their relative likelihood to shift.